 Ammonia is formed by the breakdown of nitrogenous organic compounds.
 Being volatile, it is easily released into the atmosphere, where it contributes to fine-dust formation.
 Furthermore, it is transported within the atmosphere and deposited on soils or surface waters, where it can pollute ecosystems through over-fertilisation and acidification.
 After its release into soil and water it is converted via nitrification and denitrification, which may produce the greenhouse gas nitrous oxide.
 Agriculture is far and away the greatest contributor to ammonia emissions, which originate chiefly in the animal production sector, from animal housing and from the storage and spreading of farmyard manures (slurry, dung).

-The agri-environmental indicator ‘ammonia emissions’ (kg-N per hectare of utilised agricultural area) is calculated with the model ‘Agrammon’.
-Agrammon covers the following components associated with emissions from animal production:
+The agri-environmental indicator ‘ammonia emissions’ (kg-N per hectare of utilised agricultural area) is calculated with a tool based on the model ‘Agrammon’ and uses ALFAM2 to calculate emissions from slurry application.
+The tool covers mineral fertilizer applications and the following components associated with emissions from animal production:

 Ammonia emissions from cattle depend on the type of housing: more ammonia is emitted in free-stall housing, where excrement is distributed over a greater surface area, than in tied-housing systems.
 In addition, housing type influences the relative proportions of dung and slurry produced.
 This is important, since slurry and dung emit different amounts of ammonia.
 The absolute quantity of dung and slurry produced also depends on the time spent by the animals on pasture or in the yard.